Jailhouse (band): Formation (1987)

 The first ever Jailhouse lineup consisted of, drummer, Mark Vernon, guitarist, Michael Raphael, vocalist, Simon Daniels and bassist Brian Scott.
 Raphael's plan with his previous band, You Talk We Talk was to take this band and relocate to Los Angeles following the trail of his childhood friend, "Faster Pussycat" guitarist Greg Steele.
 In 1987, Michael Raphael moved to Los Angeles, but the guys in the band decided to stay behind.
 When Michael moved, he met Simons with drummer, Mark Vernon and as well as Brian Scott to form the first Jailhouse lineup, this lineup never got far, so shortly after, Jailhouse disbanded.
-In 1988, Simon Daniels was suggested to check out Rough Cutt by drummer, Dave Alford, due to Paul Shortino leaving Rough Cutt and joining Quiet Riot, Simon joined and suggested to reform and restart Jailhouse with this new formation, alongside with guitarist, Michael Raphael from the original lineup of Jailhouse.
+In 1988, Simon Daniels was suggested to check out Rough Cutt by drummer, Dave Alford, due to Paul Shortino leaving Rough Cutt and joining Quiet Riot, Simon joined and suggested to reform and restart Jailhouse with this new formation, alongside guitarist, Michael Raphael from the original lineup of Jailhouse.
 This is the most recognized Jailhouse lineup.
 Featuring vocalist Simon Daniels, guitarist Amir Derakh, drummer Dave Alford, guitarist Michael Raphael and bassist Matt Thorr.
 Derakh, Alford, and Thorr were previously in another glam metal band, Rough Cutt.